jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/transferfrom.md

   Only a token holder or an operator can transfer its unclaimed tokens.

   @param _holder The address to transfer tokens from.
-  @param _projectId The ID of the project whose tokens are being transfered.
+  @param _projectId The ID of the project whose tokens are being transferred.
   @param _recipient The recipient of the tokens.
   @param _amount The amount of tokens to transfer.
 */